Sanix-Darker/cyclop/README.md

 ## Tests

-You can perform some tests with all available programs in ./test/ by just replace or add :
+You can perform some tests with all available programs in `./test/` directory,just replace or add in cyclop.sh:

 ```shell